 If you like our books, the very best thing you can do is to please write a review and post the review on Amazon, Goodreads and any other reader website that you use.
 Of course, you might also tell a friend. :-)

 Our author page on Facebook is here. www.facebook.com/pages/Kenneth-Hicks-and-Anne-Rothman-Hicks/622272714477979

 On March 8, 2016, Melange Books LLC is publishing our newest mystery novel, WEAVE A MURDEROUS WEB.
+The reviews are in and they are very positive!
 The main character is Jane Larson, who was also the main character in PRAISE HER, PRAISE DIANA.
-WEAVE A MUREROUS WEB will be available on the Melange site and on Amazon, and many other sites as well.
+WEAVE A MUREROUS WEB is available on the Melange site and on Amazon, and many other sites as well.
 It will be available in paper or as an ebook.
-However, you wish to read it, we ho[pe that you will leave a review.
-Even a one-sentence review is helpful ot us and greatly appreciated.
+However, you wish to read it, we hope that you will leave a review.
+Even a one-sentence review is helpful to us and greatly appreciated.

 PRAISE HER, PRAISE DIANA, also published by Melange Books, has been purchased by many libraries across the country, among them being the New York Public Library, our own neighborhood library.
 It is also available on Amazon here.
 A print copy is available through Melange and Lulu, here.
 The reviews are very positive so far.
 It is a book that has something important to say about issues involving rape, sexual abuse and harassment.